 Definitely a Victory For Regulations Over Guidance: EPA Issues Proposed Rule Defining Waters of The United States

 As the lawyers among our readers know, the denial of a certiorari petition does not establish precedent.
 However, that doesn’t make it unimportant.
 Yesterday, the Supreme Court denied cert. in Mingo Logan Coal Co. v.
 EPA.
 The cert. denial leaves in place the decision by the D.C.
-Circuit Court of Appeals holding that EPA has authority retroactively to withdraw a site specification for a Clean Water Act § 404 permit issued by the Army Corps of Engineers.
-As Hal Quinn, President and CEO of the National Mining Association said in response, this leaves a “cloud of uncertainty”… More
+Circuit Court of Appeals holding that EPA has authority retroactively to withdraw a site specification for a Clean Water Act § 404 permit issued by the Army Corps of Engineers. … More

 Stormwater regulation is a thorny issue.
 There is widespread agreement that nutrient run-off can be a significant problem, but little agreement on what to do about it, since stormwater infrastructure is normally managed by cash-strapped municipalities, but the most cost-effective approach will often not be to require thousands of individual properties owners to make large separate capital expenditures (though best management practices can certainly often provide significant benefit).